AbusiveTuna/AbusiveTuna-Runelite-Plugins/README.md

 I've been getting alot of recommendations/suggestions for plugins.
 So I thought i'd keep the progress of them public for others to see.
 Note: I work on these randomly (if at all) so if you are waiting for a plugin to use, understand the liklihood of it ever being finished is 1/100.

+I work as a software engineer for a space company 40 hours a week, and am currently in the middle of getting my master's degree for software engineering.
+So any additonal coding I want to do usually goes into this stuff

 Tombs of Amascut Point Tracker: Done https://github.com/AbusiveTuna/ToA_Points